OSHA Workplace Injury Research

-OSHA has recorded 1,201 severe forearm injuries over the last decade, with an average of 113 cases reported annually.
-These incidents frequently result in fractures and deep lacerations that require immediate surgical intervention and extended recovery periods.
+OSHA recorded 1,201 severe forearm injuries over the last decade, with fractures representing 45% of these incidents.
+These injuries often involve significant trauma, ranging from deep lacerations to complex bone breaks that require immediate surgical intervention.

 Reported Projected